WICG/display-locking/explainers/hidden-content-explainer.md

   navigation (`example.com/#:~:text=foo`), where the target text is located inside a `hidden=until-found` element.
-* There is an element fragment navigation or change (`example.com/#foo`), where the target is the element whose id matches the id in the fragment.
+* There is an element fragment navigation or change (`example.com/#foo`), where the target is an element in the subtree of a `hidden=until-found` element.
 * [`window.find`](https://developer.mozilla.org/en-US/docs/Web/API/Window/find)
   found a text match located inside a `hidden=until-found` element.
 We aren't certain if `window.find` will be supported for sure